sukh8661/WeatherNow/README.md

-# Weather Forecast Web App
+# WeatherNow - Weather Forecast Web App

 ## 🌦 About the Project

-This is a simple **Weather Forecast Web Application** that provides current weather and a 4-day forecast for any city.
+This is a simple **WeatherNow - Weather Forecast Web Application** that provides current weather and a 4-day forecast for any city.
 It fetches real-time weather data using the **OpenWeatherMap API** and displays key weather details such as temperature, humidity, wind speed, and sky conditions.

 ## ✨ Features